iron-meteor/iron-router/DOCS.md

   this.route('postShow', {
     path: '/posts/:_id',

-    onBeforeAction: function () {
+    onBeforeAction: function (pause) {
       if (!Meteor.user()) {
         // render the login template but keep the url in the browser the same this.render('login');

-        // stop the rest of the before hooks and the action function this.stop();
+        // pause this rendering of the rest of the before hooks and the action function pause();
       }
     },